The Healthy Home: Improving Indoor Air Quality

 These overlooked spots might not be in your line of sight, but all that build-up isn’t good for the overall quality of the air.
 Ideally, whatever isn’t coming off on the rag, sponge, or paper towel can be moved out by just opening up your doors or windows.

-You can also try using a HEPA filter vacuum cleaner or buying dust mite-proof pillow coverings to cut down on particles even more.
+In addition to regular airing out and cleaning, you can also try using a HEPA filter vacuum cleaner or buying dust mite-proof pillow coverings to cut down on particles even more.
 Checking and changing your filters regularly, especially if you have pets, is a must too.

 Finally, cut down on clutter.
 The things in your home inevitably become a trap for the worst dust in the air.
 Too many objects clustered together will give the illusion that it’s clean when it’s anything but.